Sheldon-Chong/building_an_isometric_game_in_c/readme.md

 	- Enemies remain idle and look around until a player falls within an enemy’s line of sight.
 In such situations, they will become aggravated, and chase after the player.

-- **A camera** that glides gracefully towards the player, keeping it in focus.
-This illusion was created by rendering the pixels using an offset value and basic smoothing.
+- **A camera** that smoothly follows the player alongside the position of the mouse.

 - **Isometric appearance:** I designed assets in a form which connects seamlessly along with other tiles on a diagonally angled axis.